Thomas Coke, 4th Earl of Leicester: Military career

 Coke was seconded for service in the Second Boer War in South Africa on 26 November 1901, and was promoted to lieutenant on 10 January 1902.
 Following the end of the war in June 1902 he returned with most of the men of the guards regiments on board the SS Lake Michigan, which arrived in Southampton in October 1902.
 He went on half-pay on 13 April 1905 due to illness, but returned to service on 8 November 1905.

 Coke was promoted to captain on 14 March 1906.
 He resigned his commission on 6 March 1909, after his father succeeded to the earldom and he became heir apparent; his uncle John, then a lieutenant in the Guards, was promoted captain in his place.
 On 1 October 1909, he was commissioned a lieutenant in the Norfolk Yeomanry.
 Made a captain in the General Reserve of Officers on 4 June 1911, he surrendered his commission in the General Reserve on 10 July 1912 to return to the Scots Guards as a captain.
 He served with the Guards for the duration of the First World War.
 On 1 May 1917 he was appointed an aide-de-camp.

 Later life

 Coke was also a Knight of the Order of St. John, and a Justice of the Peace for Norfolk.
 He was a talented violinist.
 He succeeded his father as Earl of Leicester in 1941 and was appointed Lord Lieutenant of Norfolk in 1944.
 He died in 1949 and was succeeded by his elder son Thomas.

-A recording that his daughter, Lady Silvia, made recounting the history of Holkham Hall was made at the age of 90, and is a British Library exemplar of the conservative received pronunciation accent of English.
+A recording that his daughter, Lady Silvia, made at the age of 90 recounting the history of Holkham Hall is a British Library exemplar of the conservative received pronunciation accent of English.